Efficient stream-based Max-Min diversification with minimal failure rate: Abstract

 \section{Abstract}

-The \textit{stream-based Max-Min diversification problem} concerns the task of selecting a limited number of diverse \instances from a data stream.
-The nature of the problem demands immediate and irrevocable decisions.
-The set-wise diversity to be maximized is the minimum distance among any pair of the selected instances.
-Standard algorithmic approaches for sequential selection disregard the possibility of \textit{selection failures}, which is the situation where the last \instances of the stream are picked by default to prevent having an incomplete selection. {This defect can be catastrophic for the Max-Min diversification objective.} In this paper we present the \CCMNewfull (\CCMNew) algorithm that allows the selection of a set of disparate \instances while reducing significantly the probability of having failures.
-This is achieved by means of both analytical and empirical techniques. \CCMNew is put in comparison with relevant algorithms from the literature through simulations on real datasets, where we demonstrate its efficiency and low time complexity.
+The \textit{\streambased \MaxMin diversification problem} concerns the selection of a limited and diverse sample of items out of a data stream of known finite length.
+The objective to be maximized is the minimum distance among any pair of selected items.
+We consider the \emph{irrevocable-choice sampling}, where decisions need to be immediate and irrevocable while processing the items of the stream, which is a setting little studied in the literature.
+Standard algorithmic approaches for sequential selection disregard \textit{selection failures}, which is when the last items of the stream are picked by default, to prevent delivering an incomplete selection set.
+This defect can be catastrophic for the \MaxMin diversification objective.
+The proposed \emph{\FRMfull} (\FRM) is a rank-based algorithm that selects a set of diverse \instances and, in addition, reduces significantly the probability of having failures.
+We demonstrate with simulations \FRM's performance comparing with existing selection strategies.